X

 Answer Section

 A silent heart attack is a heart attack that has few, if any, symptoms or has symptoms not recognized as a heart attack.
-A silent heart attack might not cause chest pain or shortness of breath, which are typically associated with a heart attack.
+A silent heart attack might not cause chest pain or shortness of breath, which are typically linked to a heart attack.

-People who have a silent heart attack might think they've had heartburn, the flu or a strained chest muscle.
+People who have a silent heart attack might not know it.
+They might think they have heartburn, the flu or a strained chest muscle.
 But a silent heart attack, like any heart attack, involves blockage of blood flow to the heart and possible damage to the heart muscle.

 The risk factors for a silent heart attack are the same as those for a heart attack with symptoms.
 Risk factors include: